open-learning/git4ol/README.md

 HEAD is now at e19c2e6...
 Our first markdown file
 ```

-To display the instructions for this step we use `git log`:
+To display the instructions we use `git log`:

-> **note**
->
-> For the purpose of this spec we'll just go ahead and ignore the actual contents of this lesson

 ```shell
 student@shell:~/git4ol$ git log -1